Soccer stadium trumps social needs. A politician laments over what’s wrong.

 The end of 2018 brought two news items that don’t make sense to me—a soccer stadium and a politician’s farewell speech.

 First, the soccer stadium.
 Columbus and Franklin County will help fund the proposed Arena District soccer stadium.
-The city will contribute $50 million for site development and infrastructure costs, and the county will pitch in another ...
+The city will contribute $50 million for site development and infrastructure costs, and the county will pitch in ...

 Continue Reading →